 Melbourne Extradition Attorney

-The criminal defense attorneys at Germain and Coulter are experienced in fighting outstanding fugitive warrants and extraditions to or from Florida.
+The criminal defense attorneys at Germain and McCarthy are experienced in fighting outstanding fugitive warrants and extraditions to or from Florida.
 It is important to realize that other options exist besides sitting in jail waiting to be extradited.

 The sheriff's for individual counties throughout the State of Florida spend a tremendous amount of money on extradition cases.
 When possible, the Court would prefer to allow the individual to voluntarily return to Florida and avoid the expense of extradition.
 Fighting the extradition is particularly important in violation of probation cases.